magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 ## Back up the database {#backup-db}
 We recommend that you first back up the database of the system you are upgrading.
 Use the following steps to back up your Integration, Staging, and Production environments.

-Back up your Integration environment database and code:
+Back up your Development (Integration) environment database and code:

 1. Enter the following command to make a local backup of the remote database: